Darrell Stewart Jr.: Dresden Monarchs

 during a historic German Bowl championship title run.

 New Jersey Generals

 Stewart signed with the New Jersey Generals of the United States Football League on September 17, 2022.
 He was placed on injured reserve on April 13, 2023, and transferred to the inactive roster on May 16.
 The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Vienna Vikings

+Stewart signed a contract to play for the traditional power Vienna Vikings for the 2026 season.